dohyung97022/awsGuide/README.md

     * Snapshots are a point in time copy of the disk stored in S3
     * Initial snapshot of an EC2 will take longer than subsequent snapshots
     * EC2 should be stopped before snapshot
-    * But can take Snapshot while EC2 running
+    * But still can take Snapshot while EC2 running
     * Can create AMI/Volumes from Snapshots
     * Cannot unencrypt copy a snapshot
     * Can encrypt copy a snapshot